-The third line of defence is administered by the internal audit function, providing independent assurance to Senior Management and the Board of Directors on the effectiveness of the insurer's ORM Framework with respect to rating and underwriting.
+The third line of defence is administered by the internal audit function, providing independent assurance to the Board of Directors and Senior Management on the effectiveness of the insurer's ORM framework with respect to rating and underwriting.

-The third line of defence should be separate and independent from both the first and second, and it should provide an objective review/test of the insurer's ORM controls, processes, systems, and of the effectiveness of the first and second line of defence functions.
+The third line of defence should be separate and independent from both the first and second lines of defence and provide an objective review and testing of the insurer's ORM controls, processes, systems, and of the effectiveness of the first and second line of defence functions.

 The third line of defence is best placed to observe and review ORM more generally within the context of the insurer's overall risk management and corporate governance functions.

-Objective review and testing coverage should be sufficient in scope to verify the ORM Framework has been implemented as intended and is functioning effectively.
+Objective review and testing coverage should be sufficient in scope to verify that the ORM framework has been implemented as intended and is functioning effectively.